coldworld22/Skillbridge/README.md

 - Fields for a class include `title`, `description`, `start_date`, `end_date`, `price`, `max_students`, `language` and a unique `slug` for public URLs.

 For an overview of the student purchase and enrollment process see [docs/student-enrollment-workflow.md](docs/student-enrollment-workflow.md).

+## Student helper class

+The backend contains a small utility class `Student` located at `backend/src/modules/users/student/student.class.js`.
+It can be used in tests or scripts to simulate common student actions such as discovering classes, adding items to the cart and completing checkout.
+The `checkout` method now generates a unique enrollment ID for each class and returns both the created enrollment and payment record.